Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

 In the analyses proposed for ATLAS, we rely on event selection via the double-muon trigger, which requires a pair of muons with $p_{\text T} > 15$~GeV and $|\eta|<2.4$ in Run~2 or $p_{\text T} > 10$~GeV and $|\eta|<2.5$ at the HL-LHC~\cite{ATLAS:2020gty,ATL-PHYS-PUB-2019-005}.
-Backgrounds from processes with prompt or mildly displaced muons (originating from charm or $\tau$ decays) are assumed to be eliminated by a $b$ tagging requirement, which needs to be satisfied by at least one of the jets, with an $80\%$ efficiency for $b$ jets.
-Backgrounds from $c$-hadron decays in $b$ jets, where the muons are typically softer than those produced directly in $b$-hadron decays, are assumed to be eliminated by applying the requirement $z \equiv p_{\text T}^\mu/p_{\text T}^{\rm jet} > 0.2$ to at least one of the muons.
-An important remaining background is due to semileptonic decays of $B$ mesons.
-Reference~\cite{Galanti:2015pqa} proposed three possible approaches to dealing with this background.
-The first approach (``Inclusive Selection'') does not attempt to reduce it.
-This results in low sample purity, but keeps the signal efficiency high.
-The $B$-meson background can be reduced (with a corresponding cost in signal statistics) by requiring the jet to contain a reconstructed $\Lambda_c^+$ baryon (via one of its fully reconstructible decay modes, such as $\Lambda_c^+ \to pK^-\pi^+$) or a $\Lambda$ baryon (reconstructed via its $\Lambda \to p\pi^-$ decay).
-These are referred to as ``Exclusive Selection'' and ``Semi-Inclusive Selection'', respectively~\cite{Galanti:2015pqa}.
-Each of these requirements can be applied to either one or both sides of the event, leading to six possible analysis channels, all of which were analyzed in \cite{Kats:2023zxb}.
-The statistical uncertainty~\cite{SM} was found to be the lowest for the inclusive/exclusive channel (although the other channels turned out rather comparable).
-The sample purity obtained in this channel is $\sim 4.9\%$.
-A higher sample purity of $\sim 44\%$ is possible in the exclusive/exclusive channel at the price of lowering the signal efficiency by a factor of $\sim 22$ and increasing the statistical uncertainty for the spin correlation components by a factor of $\sim 1.6$.
-We base our estimates on the inclusive/exclusive channel, while noting that sensitivity can be improved by combining all six channels or by utilizing electrons in addition to muons, which we do not pursue here.
+Backgrounds from processes with prompt or mildly displaced muons (originating from charm or $\tau$ decays) are assumed to be eliminated by a $b$ tagging requirement, which needs to be satisfied by at least one of the jets, with an $\epsilon_b \approx 80\%$ efficiency for $b$ jets.
+Backgrounds from $c$-hadron decays in $b$ jets, where the muons are typically softer than those produced directly in $b$-hadron decays, are assumed to be eliminated by applying the requirement $p_{\text T}^\mu/p_{\text T}^{\rm jet} > 0.2$ to at least one of the muons.
+Finally, to reduce the background due to the semileptonic $B$-meson decays, we require one of the two jets to contain a fully reconstructed $\Lambda_c^+$ baryon (via one of its fully reconstructible decay modes, such as $\Lambda_c^+ \to pK^-\pi^+$)~\cite{SM}.
 We estimate the number of signal events that will be available for the analysis as